HashCode55/hashcode55.github.io/index.md

-Physical manifestation of my thoughts around tech, philosophy and other stuff.
+Digital manifestation of my thoughts around tech, philosophy and other stuff.